Disease/Disorder

 Patient & family education

-Patients and family can be educated on their injury immediately at the time of diagnosis with US, versus waiting days or weeks for other advanced imagining modalities to be completed (example, MRI, CT, etc.) As clinicians continue to search for methods to improve medication adherence and health literacy among patient populations, musculoskeletal ultrasound has shown promise as a valuable visual aid to further expand patients’ understanding of their diagnoses.39
+Patients and family can be educated on their injury immediately at the time of diagnosis with US, versus waiting days or weeks for other advanced imaging modalities to be completed (example, MRI, CT, etc.) As clinicians continue to search for methods to improve medication adherence and health literacy among patient populations, musculoskeletal ultrasound has shown promise as a valuable visual aid to further expand patients’ understanding of their diagnoses.39

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 The integration of MSK US into residency and fellowship training is steadily evolving.
-While musculoskeletal ultrasound is not a mandatory requirement for ACGME accredited Sports Fellowship training, it has been incorporated into the education and skill training of the fellow for both diagnostic purposes and in learning MSK related interventional procedures.
-Residency training programs have begun to incorporate MSK US into curricula with, for example, Physical Medicine and Rehabilitation residency programs requiring trainees to perform at least 10 MSK US scans over their training period.40Other residency training programs, such as Emergency Medicine, have requirements for bedside ultrasound examinations, but not a specific number of MSK US scans.
-Rheumatology Fellowship training programs, in general, encourage proficiency in MSK US in order to obtain necessary certifications (for example, Registered in Musculoskeletal Sonography (RMSK) certification) for clinical practice.41,42 Furthermore, weekend courses, one-on-one mentorships, on-line learning, and independent practice are just a few other methods that clinicians currently use to obtain training.
+Residency training programs have incorporated MSK US as a core competency into curricula with, for example, Physical Medicine and Rehabilitation residency programs requiring trainees to perform at least 10 MSK US over their training period.40 Other residency training programs, such as Emergency Medicine, have requirements for bedside ultrasound examinations, but not a specific number of MSK US scans.
+Rheumatology Fellowship training programs, in general, encourage proficiency in MSK ultrasound in order to obtain necessary certifications for clinical practice.41,42 Furthermore, weekend courses, one-on-one mentorships, on-line learning, and independent practice are just a few methods that clinicians currently use to obtain training.
 As a result, there is great diversity among the skill sets of physiatrists currently utilizing MSK US in their practices.
-Therefore, it is important to adopt peer-reviewed, evidence-based practice guidelines that reflect competence and provide practitioners guidance as to what they need to know in order to feel confident and competent with using MSK US.43-46
+Therefore, it is important to adopt peer-reviewed, evidence-based practice guidelines that reflect competence and provide practitioners guidance as to what they need to know in order to feel confident and competent in MSK US.43-46 Currently, there are multiple certifications present for physicians to pursue in order to demonstrate proficiency including the Registered in Musculoskeletal Sonography (RMSK), AAPM&R STEP certification, and the Musculoskeletal Ultrasound Certification in Rheumatology (RhMSUS).
+These pathways have been designed to help provide standardized guidelines to the practice of MSK US.

 Cutting Edge/Emerging and Unique Concepts and Practice